wandb/docs/docs/support/export_list_users_account.md

     users.append([user['userName'], user['emails']['Value']])
 ```

-Ensure you have the appropriate API key and permissions.
-Modify scripts to save output as needed.
+Modify the script to save the output as needed.